celigo/integrator-api-docs/readme.md

 ============
 @TODO - this section may be deleted.
 Waiting to hear back from devs on use of this header.

-The Integrator API supports the following custom HTTP headers.
+The Integrator API supports the following custom HTTP headers to facilitate sending requests directly to a NetSuite RESTlet and to get back a response that has not been modfied.

+-    Integrator-NetSuite-ScriptId
--    Integrator-Record-Type
+-    Integrator-NetSuite-DeployId